-If you find that the front arm moves first and then the rear arm, that is because the springs are installed backwards.
+If you find that the front arm moves first and then the rear arm, that is because the springs are installed backward.
 That is not uncommon.
 This observation tells you that in order to make the front brake work properly, you must take it apart and assembly it correctly.
 It probably needs it anyway, so don’t fret.

-If you had the brake backing plate off and were to examine the front brake springs you would see that they are of a different diameter of wire.
+If you had the brake backing plate off and were to examine the front brake springs you would see that they are of a different diameter of a wire.
 The larger wire spring is stronger.
-The rear arm moves first, because it’s spring is weaker.
+The rear arm moves first because it’s spring is weaker.
 When that shoe contacts the drum, it stops moving and then the front lever with the stronger spring begins to move.
 So the two levers move at different times to pull the shoes up against the drum.
 One before the other.
-The cam is the stop, or resting point of the lower shoe.
+The cam is the stop or resting point of the lower shoe.
 This cam determines the distance that you must pull before you get brakes.
 It won’t change the amount of braking action that you get, but it will change the amount of play before you start to get brake action.

 Just because you find that the arms move freely and in the correct order, don’t start to think that you are home free.

 Fixing the BMW motorcycle front drum brakes